Our alumnae connections make us stronger. Stay connected

 Gertie Girls and Gators, from the Class of 1922 to last year’s graduates, this is the place to stay connected and up-to-date with Saint Gertrude High School and fellow alumni!
-The advancement office strives to create moments and events where our alums are able to connect with each other, with current Gators, and with their alma mater.
+The advancement office strives to create moments and events where our alums can connect with each other, with current Gators, and with their alma mater.
 Through these connections, it is our hope that we can strengthen the bonds within a sisterhood that spans several decades.
 And we hope our special events will keep you engaged and connected in meaningful and joyful ways.

 There are several opportunities throughout the year in which Saint Gertrude alumnae are invited to connect with each other and the school.
 Look out for invitations and event information in your inbox and your mailbox, as well as events posted on the Special Events page and on social media.
 In addition to our two annual magazines (Labora and The Towers), we strive to keep in touch with our alumnae through regular email communication and mailers, so it is imperative that you keep your information current in our database.